 The latency of these codecs is also important to consider.
 This describes the time it takes for the audio data to be encoded and decoded.
 Basically, lower latency means faster performance, and this is often best demonstrated by lip-syncing issues when watching content on the best streaming services.
-If there’s lip-sync problems, the latency on those wireless earphones is too high.
+If there are lip-sync problems, the latency on those wireless earphones is too high.

 aptX Low Latency, for example, is a codec with a latency roughly below 40ms.
-If both your source and your sink supports AptX Low Latency, you’ll virtually have no issue with lip-syncing.
-Conversely, AAC is another codec that has higher latency, because while it prioritises conserving data and boosting exceptional sound quality over speed, it uses more memory hence takes longer to transfer.
+If both your source and your sink support AptX Low Latency, you’ll virtually have no issue with lip-syncing.
+Conversely, AAC is another codec that has higher latency, because while it prioritises conserving data and boosting exceptional sound quality over speed, it uses more memory and hence takes longer to transfer.

 A lot of users don’t seem to realise this, but you can activate certain codecs via your smartphone’s settings.
-A lot of the time the standards like SBC and AAC will be activated.
+A lot of the time standards like SBC and AAC will be activated.
 If you’ve got a higher-end pair of earbuds, you may want to activate the more advanced codecs on your phone like Sony’s LDAC, which is only for Android phones and boasts 3 times the speed of SBC, and Qualcomm aptX HD Audio – assuming your sink supports them.

 You can’t do this on iOS, but here’s how to do it on an Android phone.

 - Go into Settings -> About Phone.